 - All must practice appropriate hand hygiene, respiratory etiquette, and social distancing.

-- All are required to wear a facial covering while in the classroom and common spaces unless in isolation.
+- All are recommending the use of a facial covering while in the classroom and common spaces unless in isolation.

 - All are expected to clean and sanitize workspace before and after use.